 Why it matters

-- The FBI's termination of its partnership with the ADL signals a shift in policy and a rejection of previous leadership's ties to advocacy groups.
+• The FBI's termination of its partnership with the ADL signals a shift in its approach to extremism and law enforcement.

-- This decision highlights ongoing tensions between law enforcement and advocacy organizations regarding extremism classification.
+• The decision reflects ongoing tensions between law enforcement and advocacy organizations regarding extremism definitions.

 What’s next

-- The ADL plans to retire its 'Glossary of Extremism and Hate' immediately, responding to criticism over outdated terminology.
+• The ADL plans to retire its 'Glossary of Extremism and Hate' immediately, addressing outdated terminology.